rtasalem/rtasalem/README.md

 ## About Me
 - 👋🏽 Hello, I’m Rana
 - 💻 IT Consultant at FDM Group & Junior Software Developer at DEFRA.
-- 👩🏽‍💻 I'm a full-stack developer with interests in web development, Spring Boot applications, and games development.
-- 🧠 Currently learning Node.js, Jest, PostgreSQL, Docker, Kubernetes, and Azure.
 ## Get In Touch
 If you want to get in touch send me an [email](ranatasalem@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/ranatasalem/).
 ## GitHub Stats